Damian Mogavero

-Damian Mogavero is an American entrepreneur who is the founder of the software company, Avero.
-He served as the CEO of Avero from 1999 to 2016.
+Damian Mogavero is an American entrepreneur who is the founder of the software company, Avero, and its CEO from 1999 to 2016.

 Career

 In 1999, Mogavero created the hospitality software Avero.
 Danny Meyer of Union Square Hospitality Group and Tom Colicchio of Crafted Hospitality were among the first users of Avero.

 By 2017, Avero was aggregating $24 billion in food and beverage data for over 10,000 restaurants in 70 countries and was used by companies such as Four Seasons Hotels & Resorts, Caesars Entertainment, Carnival Cruise Line, Union Square Hospitality Group, SBE Entertainment Group, and celebrity chefs, including Wolfgang Puck, Tom Colicchio, Guy Fieri, and Giada de Laurentiis.
 In 2017, Mogavero stepped down as CEO of Avero to start the consulting and investment firm DM Ventures.

 In 2023, Mogavero became a Venture Partner at Emerging Fund.

 Mogavero has been named "Data-Dining King" by Bloomberg and "right-brain foodie with left-brain MBA" by Fast Company.